kingluo/myresume/README.md

 *2016 Elephanttalk*

-Diameter Route Agent is like a full functional IP router, but it's diameter message dedicated router.
-The highlight of this project is you could use lua script to extend the route logic:
+Diameter Route Agent is like a fully functional IP router, but it's a diameter message dedicated router.
+The highlight of this project is you could use Lua script to extend the route logic:

 * host validation logic
 * message routing logic, e.g. round-robin, weighted load-balance